gwongwen/stm32wle5_rtos_6sens/README.md

 # Code for 6sens Omnitilt Project : final code

 ## Overview
 Here is the final code for the 6sens Omnitilt project.
 It makes it possible to measure seismic measurements and alert in the event of an alert.
-The data is stored in memory and sent to the Lorawan/5G network.
+The data is stored in memory when an event appears and, when it stops, all samples are sent to the Lorawan networks servers then to a 5G network.
+All servers are imnplemeted in a Raspberry Pi3 model B and this gateway is powered by solar panel.
 In addition, the battery level and temperature/pressure/humidity of the node are taken every 30 minutes and sent to the network once a day.

 ## Building and Running
 The following commands clean build folder, build and flash the sample: